Johnny Hopp

 John Leonard Hopp (July 18, 1916 – June 1, 2003) was an American professional baseball player and coach.
 Born in Hastings, Nebraska, he was an outfielder and first baseman who appeared in 1,393 Major League Baseball games over 14 seasons (1939–52) for the St. Louis Cardinals, Boston Braves, Pittsburgh Pirates, Brooklyn Dodgers, New York Yankees and Detroit Tigers.
 He threw and batted left-handed, and was listed as 5 ft 10 in tall and 170 lb.
 He was nicknamed "Cotney" as a youth because of his blond ("cotton-top") hair.

 As a Cardinal and Yankee, Hopp appeared in five World Series between 1942 and 1951 and was a member of the winning team in four of them.

 Playing and coaching career

-Hopp graduated from Hastings High School, attended Hastings College and was signed by the Cardinals in 1936.
-He apprenticed in their extensive farm system for four seasons, hitting over .300 three times.
+Hopp graduated from Hastings High School, and attended Hastings College.
+Signed by the Cardinals in 1936, he apprenticed in their extensive farm system for four seasons, hitting over .300 three times.